The Impact of Critique on LLM-Based Model Generation from Natural Language: The Case of Activity Diagrams: Evaluation Results

 \subsection{Threats to Validity}

-\textbf{Internal Validity.} To ensure a fair comparison across the variants of \approach, we ensured that the results used for comparison were obtained under identical prompts and identical LLM configurations, applied to the same underlying LLMs (GPT-4.1 Mini~\cite{openai2024gpt4ocard}, O4 Mini~\cite{jaech2024openai}, and DeepSeek-R1-Distill-Llama-70B~\cite{guo2025deepseek} for the \textsc{Paged} dataset; GPT-4.1 Mini and O4 Mini for the Industry dataset).
+\textbf{Internal Validity.} To enable a fair comparison across \approach\ variants, we ensured that all reported results were produced using identical prompts and identical LLM configurations, run on the same underlying LLMs (GPT-4.1 Mini~\citep{openai2024gpt4ocard}, O4 Mini~\citep{jaech2024openai}, and DeepSeek-R1-Distill-Llama-70B~\citep{guo2025deepseek} for the \textsc{Paged} dataset; GPT-4.1 Mini and O4 Mini for the Industry dataset).
 To mitigate randomness, we repeated each experiment five times.
-Furthermore, we set the temperature of the instruction-following LLM (GPT-4.1 Mini) to 0.0, as is standard practice for reducing randomness in such LLMs~\cite{guo2025deepseek, openai2024gpt4ocard}.
-For the reasoning-based LLMs, the O4 Mini LLM does not allow manual adjustment of the temperature, and we executed DeepSeek with its recommended temperature value of 0.6, which is considered optimal for reasoning~\cite{guo2025deepseek, azure_openai_reasoning}.
+Furthermore, we set the temperature of the instruction-following LLM (GPT-4.1 Mini) to 0.0, as is standard practice for reducing randomness in such LLMs~\citep{guo2025deepseek, openai2024gpt4ocard}.
+For the reasoning-based LLMs, the O4 Mini LLM does not allow manual adjustment of the temperature, and we executed DeepSeek with its recommended temperature value of 0.6, which is considered optimal for reasoning~\citep{guo2025deepseek, azure_openai_reasoning}.
 Regarding data leakage, we are confident that our industry dataset, being proprietary, has not been part of any LLM's training data.
+To support further research, we provide an anonymized subset of this dataset online~\citep{replicationPackage}.
 The PAGED dataset is public-domain and may have been included in the training data of LLMs.
 However, all variants of \approach\ use the same LLMs.
-Thus, any potential data leakage would affect all variants equally, preserving a fair comparison.
-Our evaluation results are consistent across both the \textsc{Paged} and Industry datasets, further demonstrating the fairness of our comparison of \approach\ variants.
+Thus, any potential data leakage would affect all variants equally.
+To evaluate \approach's variants using the LLM matcher, we used the same prompts, the same underlying LLM, and the same LLM configuration.
+To demonstrate the reliability of the LLM matcher, we show that its outputs correlate strongly with expert judgments and are consistent with the results of our behavioural matching algorithm.
+Finally, studying how different underlying LLMs impact the evaluation results obtained with the LLM-based matcher is left for future work.
+A potential threat arises from the choice of output representation.
+Direct LLM generation of standard-compliant serializations, such as UML XMI~\citep{Cook2017}, can be prone to syntactic hallucinations, malformed outputs, and metamodel violations because such formats require consistent identifiers, nested elements, and strict conformance to UML metamodel constraints.
+We mitigated this threat by designing \approach\ to generate a simpler CSV-based intermediate representation that captures the relevant activity-diagram elements and control-flow semantics.
+As we discuss in Section~\ref{sec:tools}, we provide tool support to transform generated activity diagrams in our CVS-based representation into standard-compliant UML XMI.